vamsi-karnam/R-Dash/README.md

 > Open the dashboard on a browser using `http://HOST:8080` or `https://HOST:8443` and watch dummy sensors stream.

+### API Docs

-### API Docs _(API runs independently on REST endpoints, no requirement of ROS2 runtime)_
+> API runs independently on REST endpoints, no requirement of ROS2 runtime.

-> Everything is an HTTP API.
+1. Everything is an HTTP API.
 The server accepts JSON/multipart payloads and serves lightweight JSON for status, history, and metadata.

-> Auth: Use Authorization: Bearer <token> for all /api/* endpoints and the WebSocket.
+2. Auth: Use Authorization: Bearer <token> for all /api/* endpoints and the WebSocket.
 The video endpoint also accepts ?token=... as a query parameter for simple embed tests.

-> State is RAM-only.
+3. State is RAM-only.
 Deleting series/logs clears in-memory buffers.
 Restarting the server clears all state.

-> Streaming: Numeric data is coalesced and broadcast over WebSocket; camera frames are exposed as MJPEG at /video/<robot>/<sensor>.
+4. Streaming: Numeric data is coalesced and broadcast over WebSocket; camera frames are exposed as MJPEG at /video/<robot>/<sensor>.

-> Topic-agnostic: The agent flattens any ROS 2 message into numeric fields and pushes to /api/push.
+5. Topic-agnostic: The agent flattens any ROS 2 message into numeric fields and pushes to /api/push.
 Units/scales are attachable via --unit rules.

-> Find the documentation here: *[api_documentation.pdf](https://github.com/user-attachments/files/23427688/api_documentation.pdf)*
+6. Find the documentation here: *[api_documentation.pdf](https://github.com/user-attachments/files/23427688/api_documentation.pdf)*

 ## Dashboard behavior